The Subtle Knife

 The Subtle Knife is a young-adult fantasy novel published in 1997 and the second book in Philip Pullman's His Dark Materials trilogy.
 The novel continues the adventures of Lyra Belacqua (now known as Lyra Silvertongue) recounted in the first novel, Northern Lights, as she investigates the mysterious phenomenon of Dust.
 Will Parry is introduced as a companion to Lyra, and together they explore new worlds in the search for Will's father.

+In 2020, the novel formed the main part of the second series of the joint BBC-HBO television adaptation His Dark Materials.
+Parts of the novel had already been included in the first series in 2019.

 Setting

 The main setting is a universe dominated by the Magisterium, an international theocracy which actively suppresses heresy.
 In Lyra's world, humans' souls naturally exist outside of their bodies in the form of sentient "dæmons" in animal form which accompany, aid, and comfort their humans.
 An important plot device is the alethiometer, a truth-telling symbol reader.
 By setting the alethiometer's hands to point to symbols around a dial a skilled practitioner can pose questions, which are answered by the movement round the dial of a further hand.
 The Subtle Knife of the book's title is a knife called Æsahættr, which can cut windows between worlds.